qodesmith/datepicker/README.md

 ### noWeekends

+Provide `true` to disable selecting weekends.
+Weekends are Saturday & Sunday.
+If your weekends are a set of different days or you need more control over disabled dates, check out the [`disabler`](#disabler) option.

 ```javascript
 const picker = datepicker('.some-input', { noWeekends: true })
 ```
-type - boolean
+* Type - boolean
-default - false

-Provide `true` to disable selecting weekends.
-Weekends are Saturday & Sunday.
-If your weekends are a set of different days or you need more control over disabled dates, check out the [`disabler`](#disabler) option.
+* Default - `false`

 ### disabler

+Sometimes you need more control over which dates to customize.
+The [`disabledDates`](#disabledDates) option limits you to an explicit array of dates and the [`noWeekends`](#noWeekends) option limits you to Saturdays & Sundays.
+Provide a function that takes a JavaScript date as it's only argument and returns `true` if the date should be disabled.
+Each day on the calendar is run through this function prior to the calendar being created.

 ```javascript
 const picker1 = datepicker('.some-input1', {